rstudio/rmarkdown/README.md

 * A wide variety of built-in output formats including HTML, PDF, MS Word, and Beamer.
 * New markdown syntax including expanded support for tables, definition lists, and citations.
 * A responsive (multi-device friendly) HTML template based on [Bootstrap 3](http://getbootstrap.com).
-* Hooks for customizing HTML and PDF output (include css, headers, and footers).
+* Hooks for customizing HTML and PDF output (include CSS, headers, and footers).
 * The ability to include raw LaTeX within markdown for advanced customization of PDF output.
 * Extensibility: easily define new formats for custom publishing requirements.